Woman Wanted

 Woman Wanted is a 1999 film directed by Kiefer Sutherland (later credited as Alan Smithee).
 It is based on a novel by Joanna Glass, who also wrote the screenplay.
 It stars Sutherland, Holly Hunter, Michael Moriarty, and Sutherland's mother, Shirley Douglas.

 Premise

-The story is about a woman (Holly Hunter) who works as a housekeeper for a widower (Michael Moriarty) and his adult son (Kiefer Sutherland).
+The story is about a woman who works as a housekeeper for a widower and his adult son.